mel-maza/udacity-capstone/README.md

 ├── webpack.prod.js # contains the configuration for the production mode ├── .gitignore # contains the files and folders to ignore for git ├── .env # contains credentials
+    ├── GEO_USERNAME # the username needed for the geonames-API
+    ├── WEATHERBIT_API_KEY # the API_KEY needed for the weatherbit-API
+    └── PIXABAY_API_KEY # the API_KEY needed for the pixabay-API
 ├── .babelrc # contains th configuration for babel
 ├── dist # contains the built files
     ├── index.html # the built html file